electro75/tech-assignment/README.md

       - Immutable functions in ES6 such as `.map`, `.filter` etc. remove the need for clunky for loops making code more readable.

    - Cons
-      - increased memory usage especially when creating objects with larger size.
+      - increased memory usage especially when creating object copies with larger size.
       - can require state management frameworks, which have quite a learning curve and may take longer setup times.